-As noted above, the Planning Commission reviewed and approved an Initial Study, Mitigated Negative Declaration (IS/MND) and Mitigation Monitoring and Reporting Program (MMRP) back in July 2019 in conjunction with the approval of a planning entitlement to construct a new 507,500 square foot industrial building on the subject site.
-The proposed Zoning Text Amendment and Conditional Use Permit was not included in the adopted IS/MND and MMRP5.
+As described in the Background section above, the Planning Commission reviewed and approved an Initial Study, Mitigated Negative Declaration (IS/MND) and Mitigation Monitoring and Reporting Program (MMRP) in conjunction with the approval of a planning entitlement to construct a new 507,500 square foot industrial building on the subject site.
+The proposed Zoning Text Amendment and Conditional Use Permit was not included in the adopted IS/MND and MMRP.